-For any pupil leaving William Read Primary School and Nursery, other than at the end of year 6 parents/carers are required to complete a 'Pupils moving from school' form which can be obtained from the school office.
-This provides the school with the following information: Child's name, class, current address, date of leaving, new home address, name of new school, address of new school.
-This information is essential to ensure that we know and safeguard the whereabouts of all of our pupils.
+For any pupil leaving Northwick Park Academy Trust other than at the end of year 6 parents/carers are required to complete a 'Pupils moving from school' form which can be obtained from the school office.
+This provides school with the following information: Child's name, class, current address, date of leaving, new home address, name of new school, address of new school.
+This information is essential to ensure that we know the whereabouts and appropriately safeguard all of our pupils, even those who leave us.